CuriosAI/graph_conjectures/README.md

 ---
-This repository contains the supplementary materials as described in the arXiv paper [A Systematization of the Wagner Framework: Graph Theory Conjectures and Reinforcement Learning](https://arxiv.org/abs/2406.12667)
+This repository contains the supplementary materials as described in the arXiv paper <br>
+[A Systematization of the Wagner Framework: Graph Theory Conjectures and Reinforcement Learning](https://arxiv.org/abs/2406.12667)
 ---